dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 Learn how to train an image classification model in Azure using Model Builder to categorize land use from satellite images.

-This tutorial shows you how to create a Universal Windows Platform (UWP) application that hosts a model in an C# ASP.NET Core Web API to categorize land use based on satellite images.
+This tutorial shows you how to create a C# class library to categorize land use based on satellite images with Model Builder.

 In this tutorial, you: